petergregg/Content/Blog/Articles/Debug Container in Visual Studio Code Running in Docker.md

     }
     ```

-# Run Web APP in docker container
+# Configure docker compose and run the web application or api in a docker container
 1. Add the following volume mapping to the service you would like to debug in the `docker.compose.override` yaml file `- ~/.vsdbg:/remote_debugger:rw`.

 2. Select **Terminal** > **New Terminal**.